 16. Learn to Better Communicate

-When you’re beating yourself up and asking what is wrong with me, remember that you don’t have the full context.
+When you’re asking what is wrong with me, remember that you don’t have the full context.
 Sometimes, we blame ourselves for things that aren’t exactly our fault.
-Sometimes people blame others for their problems and make you question everything about yourself.
+Sometimes people blame others for their problems and it makes you question everything about yourself.
 You’ll blindly believe what they say because you’re used to people telling you you’re bad, flawed, or imperfect.
 So it’s okay to let life play out a bit sometimes.
-You’d be surprised to learn that sometimes a mistake you’ve been giving yourself hell for was caused by someone else.
+You’d be surprised to learn that sometimes a mistake you’ve been giving yourself a hard time for was really a mistake by someone else.
+You only view life from your lens.
+Sometimes that lens is tainted by trauma, anxiety, or stress.
+Other times, you fail to see how other people played a toxic role in your life that led you to chaos.
+The important thing to remember is that you can change and improve yourself in any way.

 Conclusion

 So, the big question: what is wrong with me?
 The world is made up of flawed human beings.
 Sometimes, they try their best and still fall short.
 Other times, difficult moments lead them down the wrong path.
 But eventually, if we ask what is wrong with me, we recognize in ourselves an opportunity to get better.
 And if you’re asking a difficult question, you’re finally ready to do something different to help create a better, smarter, and stronger version of yourself.
 So, the good news is that you didn’t need this article to get on the right track because you’re already on it.
 People often don't realize that the beginning of finding solutions are asking questions.
 We won't really know the answers until we start asking questions.
+If you're asking yourself what is wrong with me, you might enjoy the Declutter The Mind web app.